Last Updated on January 9, 2021

 Visitor numbers to view the painting are limited to only 25 people at a time.
 There is one entrance in and another out and you pass through a humidity controlled chamber before entering.
 Once in the room you have 15 minutes to enjoy the painting.

-- There are many websites posing as the official site for the Last Supper – this is a link to the official website.
+- There are many websites posing as the official site for the Last Supper.

 - If you aren’t able to book tickets for the day you want I would suggest booking a tour.

 Guided tour to the Last Supper